 The character b is used above to indicate blanks.

-6.16 Supplier file reference – used to record the supplier’s own reference number.
+6.16 Sender file reference – used to record the sender’s own reference number.
 This number can then be used by the ATO in the event of any problems or questions about information contained in the report.
-The supplier may find the use of such a reference useful if submitting a number of reports to the ATO.
+The sender may find the reference useful if submitting a number of reports to the ATO.

 6.17 Record identifier – must be set to IDENTREGISTER3.

-6.18 Supplier street address – lines 1 and 2 must only contain the street address (excluding suburb, town or locality, state, postcode and country) of the supplier.
+6.18 Sender street address – lines 1 and 2 must only contain the street address (excluding suburb, town or locality, state, postcode and country) of the sender.
 It may not be necessary to use both lines.
 If the second line is not used then the field must be blank filled.

-6.19 Supplier suburb, town or locality – the suburb, town or locality for the address of the supplier.
-If Supplier address line 1 is present then this field is mandatory.
-If Supplier address line 1 is blank then this field must also be blank.
+6.19 Sender suburb, town or locality – the suburb, town or locality for the address of the sender.

-6.20 Supplier state or territory – the state or territory for the address of the supplier.
-The field must be set to one of the appropriate codes (see page 17).
-If Supplier address line 1 is present then this field is mandatory.
-If Supplier address line 1 is blank then this field must also be blank filled.
+6.20 Sender state or territory – the state or territory for the address of the sender.
+The field must be set to one of the appropriate codes (see page 18).

-6.21 Supplier postcode – the postcode for the address of the supplier.
-If an overseas address is specified, then this field must be set to 9999.
-If Supplier address line 1 is blank then this field must be zero filled.
+6.21 Sender postcode – the postcode for the address of the sender.
+If an overseas address is specified, then this field must be set to 9999

-6.22 Supplier country – the country for the address of the supplier.
+6.22 Sender country – the country for the address of the sender.
 This field may be left blank if the country is Australia.
-If the Supplier address postcode is 9999 then a country other than Australia must be entered.
-If Supplier address line 1 is blank then this field must be blank.
+If the Sender address postcode is 9999 then a country other than Australia must be entered.

-6.23 Supplier postal address – lines 1 and 2 contain the postal address (excluding suburb, town or locality, state, postcode and country) of the supplier.
+6.23 Sender postal address – lines 1 and 2 contain the postal address (excluding suburb, town or locality, state, postcode and country) of the sender.
 It may not be necessary to use both lines.
 If the second line is not used then the field must be blank filled.
 If line 1 is blank then line 2 must also be blank.

-6.24 Supplier postal address suburb, town or locality – the suburb, town or locality for the postal address of the supplier.
-If Supplier postal address line 1 is present then this field is mandatory.
-If Supplier postal address line 1 is blank then this field must also be blank.
+6.24 Sender postal address suburb, town or locality – the suburb, town or locality for the postal address of the sender.
+If Sender postal address line 1 is present then this field is mandatory.
+If Sender postal address line 1 is blank then this field must also be blank.

-6.25 Supplier postal address state or territory – the state or territory for the postal address of the supplier.
-The field must be set to one of the appropriate codes (see page 17).
-If Supplier postal address line 1 is present then this field is mandatory.
-If Supplier postal address line 1 is blank then this field must also be blank filled.
+6.25 Sender postal address state or territory – the state or territory for the postal address of the sender.
+The field must be set to one of the appropriate codes (see page 18).
+If Sender postal address line 1 is present then this field is mandatory

-6.26 Supplier postal address postcode – the postcode for the postal address of the supplier.
+6.26 Sender postal address postcode – the postcode for the postal address of the sender.
 If an overseas address is specified, then this field must be set to 9999.
-If Supplier postal address line 1 is blank then this field must be zero filled.
+If Sender postal address line 1 is blank then this field must be zero filled.

-6.27 Supplier postal address country – the country for the postal address of the supplier.
+6.27 Sender postal address country – the country for the postal address of the sender.
 This field may be left blank if the country is Australia.
-If the Supplier postal address postcode is 9999 then a country other than Australia must be entered.
-If Supplier postal address line 1 is blank then this field must be blank.
+If the Sender postal address postcode is 9999 then a country other than Australia must be entered.